drkrillo/docs/creator/interactivity/raycasting.md

 **📔 Note**: The results of a raycast do not arrive on the same tick of the game loop that you created the raycast.
 The results may take one or multiple ticks to arrive.
 {% endhint %}

-In a scene where you use multiple kinds of rays for different purposes (like for path finding, line-of-sight checking, projectile tracing, etc), you might want to use different \[collision layers]\(\{{< ref "/content/creator/sdk7/3d-essentials/colliders.md#collision-layers" >\}}), to avoid calculating irrelevant collisions.
+In a scene where you use multiple kinds of rays for different purposes (like for path finding, line-of-sight checking, projectile tracing, etc), you might want to use different [collision layers](../sdk7/3d-essentials/colliders.md#collision-layers), to avoid calculating irrelevant collisions.